 Lunch

-After spending a few hours exploring the historical centre of Cordoba and the Mezquita-Catedral, it will likely be early afternoon which is just the right time for lunch in Spain on your Seville to Cordoba day trip!
+After spending a few hours exploring the historical centre of Cordoba and the Mezquita-Catedral, it will likely be mid afternoon which is just the right time for lunch in Spain!

 As with nearly all tourist attractions around the world, I recommend taking the time to walk away from the Mezquita-Catedral and other main attractions and get lunch in a more local area.

-One great option is to head to Plaza de la Corredera where there are a number of restaurants that set up tables in the square — perfect for a sunny day!
+One great option is to head to Plaza de la Corredera where there are several restaurants that set up tables in the square — perfect for a sunny day!

 Another option for lunch is to head to Calle Enrique Romero Torres where there are a number of restaurants that have a menú del día which translates to the daily menu.
 I can highly recommend Taberna La Alquería which has a daily menu for that includes two courses and a dessert or coffee.

-They serve typical dishes from the region and also have a number of outdoor tables for those common sunny days that you experience in Cordoba!
+They serve typical dishes from the region and also have many outdoor tables for those common sunny days that you experience in Cordoba!

 Stroll around Cordoba